Nexmo/nexmo-developer/_tutorials/en/client-sdk/android-shared/run-app/kotlin.md

 ---
 title: Run the app
-description: In this step you will run the Android app
+description: In this step you run the Android app
 ---

 # Run the app